Pooja-Velmurugen/movie-ticket-booking/README.md

 Bootstrap for responsive design

 TO RUN:
-1. clone and extract this file[save this file inside the programfiles->xampp->htdocs]
+1. clone and extract this file[save this file inside the xampp->htdocs]
 2. create database called movie_ticket_booking
 3. insert database create the table called users and bookings table sql query for the users and booking table: